sfindeisen/conv2047/README.md

 conv2047
 ========

-RFC 2047 Unicode e-mail header field converter.
+A very simple RFC 2047 Unicode e-mail header field converter.
+It is based on Encode Perl module.